1and1/reactive/reactive-kafka-example/src/main/java/net/oneandone/incubator/neo/problem/README.md

 							            final @PathParam("topicname") String topicname) {

      if (topicname.startsWith("@")) {
-         // ToDo here a problem error response should be returned
+         // <<ToDo update this example>> here a problem error response should be returned
 		 // ...
      }

+     // ...
 }
 ```